-The Australian cattle dog, also known as the Blue Heeler, are popular working dogs and pets and are easily picked out by their high-energy enthusiasm and intelligence.
+The Australian cattle dog, also known as the Blue Heeler, is a popular working dog and pet and is well known for its high energy, enthusiasm, and intelligence.

-This breed of dog is known to be muscular and active, making the ideal for herding and obedience trials, and if given enough room to run and enough exercise are excellent pets for the right owners.
+The Australian Cattle Dog is muscular and active, making the ideal for herding and obedience trials, but will need enough room to run and exercise.

-The breed first emerged as an independent entity a little over a hundred years ago, when a breed of dog known as Smithfields were used in Australia to herd cattle.
+The breed first emerged as an independent entity a little over a hundred years ago, when a breed of dog known as Smithfields was used in Australia to herd cattle.